 Here are their features, design and colors options, pricing and advantages.

 How much do Matterhorn shingles cost?

-Because this is a fairly new product, it’s hard to get a very accurate price estimate on these.
+Because this is a fairly new product, it’s hard to get a very accurate price estimate.
 Moreover, the company is still in process of building their dealer network.

-By comparison, I paid about $2.7 per square foot for my steel roof (materials only).
-But, I got very plain looking, basic steel shingles.
+By comparison, I paid about $2.7 per square foot for my Tamko steel roof (includes shingles, underlayment and all accessories).
+I didn’t need to pay for labor, since I installed them myself.
+However, I got very plain looking, basic steel shingles.
 While they are nice, they don’t come close to the sophisticated looks of Matterhorn products.
 So you need to decide if you are willing to pay extra for curb appeal.

 I’ve been a big fan of metal shingle roofs for over a decade now – in fact I have been installing them since 2004, and even have one on my own house.
-Now these Matterhorn roofing shingles are a new kid on the block – I first heard of them about two years ago and they are trying very hard to penetrate the market.
+Now these Matterhorn steel shingles are a new kid on the block – I first heard of them about three years ago and they were trying very hard to penetrate the market.